 If we, or other companies with which we do business, particularly utilities that provide our facilities with electricity, become subject to laws or regulations related to climate change, it could have a material adverse effect on us.
 The United States may enact new laws, regulations and interpretations relating to climate change, including potential cap-and-trade systems, carbon taxes and other requirements relating to reduction of carbon footprints and/or greenhouse gas emissions.
 Other countries have enacted climate change laws and regulations, and the United States has been involved in discussions and agreements regarding international climate change treaties.
-The federal government and some of the states and localities in which we operate have enacted certain climate change laws and regulations and/or have begun regulating carbon footprints and greenhouse gas emissions.
+The federal government and some of the states and localities in which we operate have enacted certain climate change laws and regulating carbon footprints and greenhouse gas emissions.
 Although these laws and regulations have not had any known material adverse effect on us to date, they could limit our ability to develop properties or result in substantial costs, including compliance costs, retrofit costs and construction costs, monitoring and reporting costs and capital expenditures for environmental control facilities and other new equipment.
-In addition, these laws and regulations could lead to increased costs for the electricity that our tenant's require to conduct operations.
-Furthermore, our reputation could be damaged if we violate climate change laws or regulations.
-We cannot predict how future laws and regulations, or future interpretations of current laws and regulations, related to climate change will affect our business, results of operations, liquidity and financial condition.
-Lastly, the potential physical impacts of climate change on our operations are highly uncertain, and would be particular to the geographic circumstances in areas in which we operate.
+In addition, these laws and regulations, could lead to increased costs for the electricity that our tenant's require to conduct operations.
+Furthermore, our reputation of current laws and regulations, related to climate change laws or regulations.
+We cannot predict how future laws and regulations, or future interpretations of current laws and regulations, related to climate change on our operations are highly uncertain, and would be particular to the geographic circumstances in areas in which we operate.
 These potential impacts may include changes in rainfall and storm patterns and intensities, water shortages, changing sea levels and changing temperatures, any of which could increase our operating costs.
 Any of these matters could have a material adverse effect on us.